IT Compliance Services for Small Business

 How implementation works

 IT governance connects compliance controls to business accountability — not just technical implementation but the policies, review processes, and ownership structures that keep controls functioning over time.
-Without governance, even well-configured systems drift back toward non-compliance as the business changes.
+Without governance, even well-configured systems drift back toward non-compliance as the business changes and the original implementation becomes stale.

 More Articles